SecondJochen/Base256/docs/algorithm/div.md

 ## Implementation
-The division algorithm is implement within 5 steps.
+The division algorithm is implemented within 5 steps.

 ### 1. Initialization
-1. **Division by Zero:** If the divisor is `0`, we abort and default the quotient and remainder to `0`.
+1. **Division by Zero:** If the divisor is `0` or the dividend is `0` (yielding an invalid MSB index), we abort and default the quotient and remainder to `0`.
-2. **Finding the MSB** Using the `getStartBitIndex` function we get the MSB and assign it to `initialDividendIndex`.
-This ensures that we don't process any ghost zeros because the highest byte could look something like this `00010001`.
+2. **Finding the MSB:** Using the `getStartBitIndex` function, we get the absolute highest active bit index across the 64-bit limb array and assign it to `initialDividendIndex`.
+This ensures that we skip processing leading zero-limbs or "ghost" zeros.
-3. **Preallocation:** Because the exact bit-length of the quotient correlates directly to the `initialDividendIndex`, the `quotient` vector is pre-allocated to the maximum required size (`(initialDividendIndex / 8) + 1`).
+3. **Preallocation:** Because the exact bit-length of the quotient correlates directly to the `initialDividendIndex`, the `quotient` vector is pre-allocated to the maximum required size: `(initialDividendIndex / 64) + 1` 64-bit limbs.

 ### 2. Working Remainder (`dividendMask`)
-`dividendMask` is initialized by taking a value of `0`, shifting it left by 1, and "bringing down" the absolute highest bit from the **dividend**.
+`dividendMask` is initialized by taking a value of `0` and using the `addBitFromNumber` helper to copy down the absolute highest bit from the **dividend** at `initialDividendIndex`.

 ### 3. Bitwise Evaluation Loop
-In a `while` loop, bit by bit is processed from `initialDividendIndex` down to `-1`.
+In a loop, bit by bit is processed from `initialDividendIndex` down to `-1`.
 For every bit position, the mathematical power index (`currentQBitIndex`) is evaluated.

-At each step we check if the `dividendMask` (working remainder) is $\ge$ the `divisor`.
+At each step, we check if the `dividendMask` (working remainder) is $\ge$ the `divisor`.

 **Case A: The Mask is $\ge$ the Divisor**
 * The divisor "fits" inside the working remainder.
-* A `1` is written to the exact corresponding bit inside the pre-allocated `quotient` vector using a bitwise OR: `quotient[byteIndex] |= (1 << bitIndex)`.
+* A `1` is written to the exact corresponding bit inside the pre-allocated `quotient` vector using bitwise operations: `quotient[currentQBitIndex / 64] |= (1ULL << (currentQBitIndex % 64))`.
+* If we have reached the end of the dividend (`dividendIndex < 0`), the final modulo subtraction occurs, and the loop terminates.
-* The `divisor` is subtracted from the `dividendMask`.
-* If there are still bits left in the dividend, the `dividendMask` is shifted left by 1, and the *next* bit from the dividend is brought down into the LSB of the mask.
+* Otherwise, the `divisor` is subtracted from the `dividendMask` in-place, the next bit from the dividend is appended to the mask using `addBitFromNumberInPlace`, and `dividendIndex` is decremented.

 **Case B: The Mask is $<$ the Divisor**
 * The divisor does not fit.
 The quotient bit remains `0` (its default pre-allocated state).
 * No subtraction occurs.
+* If we have reached the end of the dividend (`dividendIndex < 0`), the `dividendMask` is preserved as-is as the remainder, and the loop terminates.
-* The `dividendMask` is simply shifted left by 1, and the *next* bit from the dividend is brought down to increase the value of the mask for the next loop iteration.
+* Otherwise, the next bit from the dividend is appended to the mask using `addBitFromNumberInPlace` to increase its value for the next loop iteration, and `dividendIndex` is decremented.

 ### 4. Modulo (The Remainder)
 Because this is integer division, there is often a fractional remainder.
-The `div` function accepts an optional pointer to a `remaining` vector (`Bytes* remaining`).
+The `div` function accepts an optional pointer to a `remaining` vector (`ByteArray* remaining`).
-When the loop finishes processing the final bit (`dividendIndex < 0`), whatever mathematical value is left inside the `dividendMask` is exactly the modulo.
-If the pointer is provided, the mask is copied into it.
+When the loop finishes processing the final bit (`dividendIndex < 0`), whatever mathematical value is left inside the `dividendMask` represents the modulo.
+If the pointer is provided, the mask (or subtracted mask) is copied into it.

-*(Note: Because of this architecture, evaluating `A % B` requires the exact same computational effort as `A / B`.
-Therefore, if both the quotient and remainder are needed, they are extracted simultaneously to halve CPU cycles).*
+*(Note: Because of this architecture, evaluating `A % B` requires the same computational effort as `A / B`.
+Therefore, if both the quotient and remainder are needed, they are extracted simultaneously).*

 ### 5. Final Normalization
 Even though pre-allocation is tightly bound to the `initialDividendIndex`, the final quotient might have leading zeros depending on the magnitude of the divisor.
-The `div` function concludes by stripping any trailing zero-bytes from the little-endian vector to maintain strict `Base256` normalization guarantees.
+The `div` function concludes by stripping any trailing zero-limbs from the little-endian vector using `normalizeVector` to maintain strict Base $2^{64}$ normalization guarantees.

 ---